By Rebecca Daniels

 “The story of how a marriage survived both infertility and a three-year separation because of WWII…of a love that transcended those obstacles to survive and even thrive when the war was over.”

-Rebecca Daniels (MFA, PhD) taught performance, writing, and speaking in liberal arts universities for over 25 years, including St. Lawrence University.
-She was the founding producing director of Artists Repertory Theatre in Portland, OR, and directed with many professional Portland theatre companies.
-She is now retired, and Co-Producer for Silverthorne Theater Company in Greenfield, MA.
+Rebecca Daniels (MFA, PhD) taught performance, writing, and speaking in liberal arts universities for over 25 years, including St. Lawrence Universityin Canton, NY, from 1992-2015.
+She was the founding producing director of Artists Repertory Theatre in Portland, OR, and directed with many professional Portland theatre companies in the 1980s.
+In 2015, she retired from teaching and moved to the Pioneer Valley, and in 2019 she served as literary manager and co-producer for Silverthorne Theater Company in Greenfield, MA.
 She is the author of the groundbreaking Women Stage Directors Speak, and has been published in multiple professional theatre journals.
-She is currently working on two full-length plays, and a memoir that will explore how DNA testing helped her find her biological parents, in spite of being given up for a closed adoption at three days old.
-To book Rebecca for an author talk at your venue, you can email her at email@example.com.
+She is currently working on two full-length plays and recently completed a memoir, Finding Sisters, that explores how DNA testing helped her find her genetic parents and other relatives in spite of being given up for a closed adoption at birth.
+To book Rebecca for an author talk at your venue, you can email her at firstname.lastname@example.org.